What is the Arizona IEP Timeline? | IEPs and Special Education

 Parental Participation Rights

 And so again, we would talk about an evaluation.
-The child would be assessed and then services would be provided to that child through the state.
-Also, parents need to know that through this process, they have a right to speak up and be involved in all aspects of it.
-So, first, you as a parent, have to be provided with what services, evaluations, and any records you have to have access to.
-These records also must be confidential, so they cannot be shared with other parties without your consent.
+The school would assess the child and provide services to that child through the state.
+Also, parents need to know that through this process, they have a right to speak up and be involved in all aspects.
+So, first, you, as a parent, have to be provided with what services, evaluations, and any records you have to have access to.
+These records also must be confidential, so one cannot share them with other parties without your consent.

 Dispute Resolution Process | Parents May File a Complaint

-The services, if you disagree with any of those, there is a dispute resolution process.
-So, if maybe the state isn’t complying in a timely manner, or you’re disagreeing with the evaluations, and they’re not getting another evaluator, or you’re disagreeing with what services the state will provide, you can file a complaint.
-And then after that, if it’s not settled, then it would go to mediation.
-And then you’re even actually granted a due process hearing with an administrative law judge.
-So, you do have a lot of say in this matter, and you can really hold the DES office accountable.
+If you disagree with any of those services, there is a dispute resolution process.
+So, if maybe the state isn’t complying promptly, or you disagree with the evaluations, and they’re not getting another evaluator, or you disagree with what services the state will provide, you can file a complaint.
+And after that, it would go to mediation if it’s not settled.
+Then you’re even actually granted a due process hearing with an administrative law judge.
+So, you have a lot of say in this matter, and you can hold the DES office accountable.

 Team-Based Early Intervention in Arizona

-Again, this Team-based Early Intervention Services are for children ages birth through two years old, who have a qualifying disability.
-The services range, they’re really tailored to meet the needs of your family.
-Maybe someone is coming into the home, or you may be going and taking your child somewhere for services, but these things will be monitored.
+Maybe someone is coming into the home, or you may be going and taking your child somewhere for services.
+They will monitor these things.
 There will be records.
-And if you feel like they’re not meeting the needs or a new need of your child has surfaced, you can speak up.
+And if you feel like they’re not meeting your child’s needs or a new need has surfaced, you can speak up.
 These teams work together to provide the best outcome for the child.